bjcow93/FootballApp/README.md

     To start up the express server, the webpack server, and open up the app in the browser

 4. `yarn run build`
     To get the production build of the modules.
-Then run "node index" to statr the server
+Then run "node express_server" to start the server